lakejs/lake-docs/examples/internationalization.md

 # {{ $frontmatter.title }}

 This page shows you how the editor displays different language user interfaces.
-You can change the language by setting the [lang config](/reference/editor-config.md#lang).
+You can change the language by setting the config [lang](/reference/editor-config.md#lang).

 ## English